Many county workflows in Oregon are county-first once you reach the named local health or environmental office. Seen in 5 county pages.

 ADUs, change in use, and replacement-area constraints are unusually visible in Oregon's official process and can reshape the quote early.
 Final design, permit timing, and approval still need local verification.

 Oregon homeowners usually need a planning range before the site evaluation and permit path narrow the real system options.
-If you already know the state and job type, you can move straight into the short quote request flow.
+If the local file is still thin, go back to the narrower workflow page instead of jumping into quote mode too early.

 Official sources for Oregon